PLCnext/SampleRuntime/README.md

 For steps involving the use of PLCnext Engineer:

 1. Windows 11 operating system.
-1. PLCnext Engineer version 2024.6.
+1. PLCnext Engineer version 2026.0 or later.

 ## Introduction